Lucas-VM1/Repository-for-Package-Module/Example_Project_Report.md

 ### Tools

-The "project template" project will rely on the following technologies:
+The Deep Electrode Mapper project will rely on the following technologies:
- * Markdown, to structure the text.
- * The Hugo website framework which is used by the BHS website.
-This makes it possible to easily add the markdown project description to the website.
- * Adding the project to the website relies on github, through pull requests.
+ * GitHub, to share our progress as a group and for other possible users.
+ * VS Code and Jupyter Notebook for coding the various steps to develop the project.
+     * Created tools for aliging electrodes and their labels to head scan.
+     * Open3D library - Convert surface and volume data into 3D point cloud format (.ply and .npz).
+     * h5py package - Transform unlabeled and labeled 3D Point Cloud into HDF5
+     * PointNet++ - Train deep learning model on electrode localization and segementation and test on the data set.
+     * K-Means Clustering Algorithm - Find centroids and its coordinates.

 ### Data

-Ultimately, the project template will be used by all BHS participants.
+-> Ultimately, the project template will be used by all BHS participants.
 Data on the different projects will be aggregareted on the [following page](https://psy6983.brainhackmtl.org/project).
 This will serve as an additional example gallery in the years to come for future brainhack school students.
 Many reports from [BHS 2020](https://github.com/brainhack-school2020) already used this template.

 ### Deliverables

 At the end of this project, we will have:
- - The current markdown document, completed and revised.
- - A gallery of the student projects at Brainhack 2020.
- - Instructions on the website about how to submit a pull request to the [brainhack school website](https://github.com/PSY6983-2021) in order to add the project description to the website.
+ - GitHub repository with our tools and code.
+ - Documentation on how to train and test on different datasets.

 ## Results

 ### Progress overview

-The project was swiftly initiated by P Bellec, based on the existing template created in 2019 by Tristan Glatard and improved by different students.
+-> The project was swiftly initiated by P Bellec, based on the existing template created in 2019 by Tristan Glatard and improved by different students.
 It was really not that hard.
 Community feedback is expected to lead to rapid further improvements of this first version.

 ### Tools I learned during this project

- * **Meta-project** P Bellec learned how to do a meta project for the first time, which is developping a framework while using it at the same time.
+-> * **Meta-project** P Bellec learned how to do a meta project for the first time, which is developping a framework while using it at the same time.
 It felt really weird, but somehow quite fun as well.
- * **Github workflow-** The successful use of this template approach will demonstrate that it is possible to incorporate dozens of students presentation on a website collaboratively over a few weeks.
+-> * **Github workflow-** The successful use of this template approach will demonstrate that it is possible to incorporate dozens of students presentation on a website collaboratively over a few weeks.
- * **Project content** Through the project reports generated using the template, it is possible to learn about what exactly the brainhack school students are working on.
+-> * **Project content** Through the project reports generated using the template, it is possible to learn about what exactly the brainhack school students are working on.

 ### Results

 #### Deliverable 1: report template

-You are currently reading the report template!
+-> You are currently reading the report template!
 I will let you judge whether it is useful or not.
 If you think there is something that could be improved, please do not hesitate to open an issue [here](https://github.com/PSY6983-2021/project_template/issues/) and let us know.

 #### Deliverable 2: project gallery

-You can check out the [2020 BrainHack School project gallery](https://psy6983.brainhackmtl.org/project/)
+-> You can check out the [2020 BrainHack School project gallery](https://psy6983.brainhackmtl.org/project/)

 ##### ECG pupilometry pipeline by Marce Kauffmann